cminyard/gensio/README.rst

 gensio_selector.h
     A definition for a default OS handler.

+These are for the most part documented in the man pages.

 For creating your own gensios, the following include files are available for you: